agnium-academy/agnium-basic-oop/README.md

 # agnium-oop-basic
 Agnium Course | Basics of Object Oriented Programming (OOP) with Java

-This README.md will take you through the curriculum and the structure of the learning course and the learning material.
+This README.md will take you through the curriculum for Object Orientd Programming and the structure of the learning course and the learning material.
+All the associated learning material will be found in the repository.

 | Subject        | Description           | Exercise  | Duration |
 |:------------- |:-------------|:-----|:------------|